Defect Localized Entropy: Renormalization Group and Holography

 In~\cite{Polchinski:2011im, Beccaria:2017rbe} the authors consider a 1-parameter family of WL operators in $4D$ $\mathcal{N} = 4$ SYM

 with $\theta_m^2 = 1$.
-The $\zeta$-dependent term in \eqref{eq-zetaWL} can be viewed as a perturbation driving a defect RG flow from the standard WL in the UV fixed point $\zeta = 0$ to the $1/2$-BPS Wilson-Maldacena loop (WML) in the IR fixed point $\zeta = 1$.
-At weak coupling it has been verified in the Supplemental Material of~\cite{Cuomo:2021rkm} that the defect localized EE monotonically decreases along this defect RG flow.
-At strong coupling the logarithm expectation value of the WL is given by~\cite{Beccaria:2017rbe}\footnote{\eqref{eq-WLstrong} is slightly different from (4.28) in~\cite{Beccaria:2017rbe}, where $R$ is set to 1 and absorbed into $\varkappa$.}
+The $\zeta$-dependent term in \eqref{eq-zetaWL} can be viewed as a perturbation driving a defect RG flow from the standard WL in the UV fixed point $\zeta = 0$ to the $1/2$-BPS WL in the IR fixed point $\zeta = 1$.\footnote{For further discussion on this RG flow, see~\cite{Beccaria:2018ocq, Beccaria:2021rmj, Beccaria:2022bcr}. } At weak coupling it has been verified in the Supplemental Material of~\cite{Cuomo:2021rkm} that the defect localized EE monotonically decreases along this defect RG flow.
+At strong coupling the logarithm expectation value of the WL is given by~\cite{Beccaria:2017rbe}\footnote{\eqref{eq-WLstrong} is slightly different from eq.(4.28) in~\cite{Beccaria:2017rbe}, where $R$ is set to 1 and absorbed into $\varkappa$.}